Kauai, Hawaii, USA travel guide

 Kauai, the Garden Isle, is calling to your adventurous spirit.
 This 5-day itinerary is your ticket to scaling dramatic cliffs, exploring lush valleys, and kayaking along the legendary Na Pali Coast, all while immersing yourself in Hawaii's most untamed beauty.
 Forget the crowds; this is where epic landscapes and unforgettable challenges await.

-From the dramatic fluted cliffs of the Na Pali Coast to the mystical cloud forests of Kokee, Kauai is a playground for the adventurous spirit.
+From the vibrant red dirt trails of Waimea Canyon to the mystical cloud forests of Kokee, Kauai is a playground for the adventurous spirit.
 We'll guide you to the island's most iconic hikes, its best hidden gems, and the local eateries that fuel these unforgettable journeys.
 Get ready to immerse yourself in the unparalleled natural beauty and thrilling challenges that only Kauai can offer.

 Make It Yours

-Customize This 5-Day Kauai, Hawaii, USA Itinerary
+Plan Your 5-Day Kauai, Hawaii, USA Trip with Leif

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.